Photo: Eoin Carey

 City Dome Gallery

-We are delighted to present a solo exhibition of work by leading visual and performance artist Mercedes Azpilicueta, originally from Buenos Aires, now based in Amsterdam.
-This will be her first solo exhibition in Scotland.
+Fire on the Mountain, Light on the Hill is a solo exhibition by leading visual and performance artist Mercedes Azpilicueta, originally from Buenos Aires and now based in Amsterdam.
+The exhibition is part of the Edinburgh Art Festival 2025 programme.

 Azpilicueta’s recent exhibitions include a solo exhibition at Centro de Creación Contemporánea de Andalucía-C3A, Córdoba (2024), alongside presentations at the Barbican, London (2024) and Gasworks, London (2021).